 Budapest Itinerary: Day 2

-We’ve only just got started with Budapest, so today it’s all about exploring Pest, which accounts for about two thirds of the city.
+We’ve only just started visiting Budapest, so today it’s all about exploring Pest, which accounts for about two thirds of the city.

 St. Stephen’s Basilica